alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

 If you are using the [Insiders edition], you can also create a folder to keep your drafts in and use the [Meta plugin] to add the `draft` header setting to all the posts in that folder.
+We will cover the Meta plugin later on.

 [Meta plugin]: ../plugins/meta.md

-!!! example "Drafts using the Meta plugin <!-- md:sponsors -->"

-    You first need to activate the plugin in your `mkdocs.yaml`:

-    ```yaml hl_lines="4"
-    plugins:
-      - search
-      - blog
-      - meta
-    ```

-    Now create the folder for the drafts:

-    === "MacOS/Linux"

-        ```bash
-        $ mkdir docs/blog/posts/drafts
-        ```

-    === "Windows"
-        TODO

-    Now, within this folder, crate a file `.meta.yml` that contains:

-    ```yaml
-    draft: true
-    ```

-    Add another blog post and store it in `docs/blog/posts/drafts`.
-When you look at it locally, you will see the label that identifies it as a draft, while in the version built for publication it does not appear.
-To move a post from draft status to published, simply move it outside `drafts/`.

 ### Edits